Azure/azure-sdk-for-java/sdk/communication/azure-communication-rooms/README.md

 - [Read more about Rooms in Azure Communication Services][next_steps]

+## Contributing

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a [Contributor License Agreement (CLA)][cla] declaring that you have the right to, and actually do, grant us the rights to use your contribution.

+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+This project has adopted the [Microsoft Open Source Code of Conduct][coc].
+For more information see the [Code of Conduct FAQ][coc_faq] or contact [opencode@microsoft.com][coc_contact] with any additional questions or comments.

 ### TODO

 - Add existing links of room service wiki and sdk repo once released